kodamanchili-tarun/english_to_telugu_translation_llms/README.md

 MT5 (Multilingual T5) is a multilingual variant of the T5 (Text-To-Text Transfer Transformer) model, which is a powerful text-to-text transformer architecture.
 MT5 is designed to handle multilingual tasks, allowing for seamless processing of text in multiple languages within a single model.
 By pretraining on a diverse set of languages, MT5 learns to understand and generate text in various languages, enabling effective transfer learning across linguistic boundaries.

 #### Fine-Tuning Process:
 To [fine-tune MT5](https://huggingface.co/docs/transformers/v4.14.1/en/model_doc/mt5) for our specific task, we followed a similar approach to the pretrained mBART model.
 We utilized a multilingual dataset suitable for our task and fine-tuned MT5 on this dataset.
 The fine-tuning process involves updating the parameters of the pretrained MT5 model based on the task-specific dataset, enabling the model to adapt its knowledge to our target task.
+The code is present here [link](./mT5model.py)

 ### [NLLB](https://arxiv.org/abs/2207.04672)